alpacahq/samplealgo01/tutorial.md

 def trade(orders, wait=30):
     '''This is where we actually submit the orders and wait for them to fill.
-    This is an important step since the orders aren't filled atomically, which means if your buys come first with littme cash left in the account, the buy orders will be bounced.
+    This is an important step since the orders aren't filled atomically, which means if your buys come first with little cash left in the account, the buy orders will be bounced.
 In order to make the transition smooth, we sell first and wait for all the sell orders to fill and then submit buy orders.